 If you need to have any other blood or urine tests, tell your doctor that you are taking Kinson.
 Kinson may affect the results of some tests.

 Visit your doctor regularly so they can check on your progress.
 You may need to have tests to make sure that Kinson is not affecting your blood, liver, kidneys and heart.

 Tell your doctor if you feel Kinson is not working as well as it did previously.
-In some people who have been taking Kinson for a long time, such as a year or more, sudden and unexpected losses of movement may occur.
+In some people who have been taking Kinson for long periods of time, such as a year or more, sudden and unexpected losses of movement may occur.
 These may last from a few minutes to several hours.
 Afterwards, the person can move as before.
+This may unexpectedly occur again and again.
 This is called the "on-off" effect.
 If this happens, your doctor may want to adjust your medicine.